LektroidUWS/ChucK/examples/code17/G Convert music to MDV/Resit_G.md

 MDV is not an official standard format, it is just an ordered list of numbers in a format I have designed to make the music easily readable to chuck.

 I have provided a library code file abcConverter.ck which will read the abc file from the abc folder and produce an mdv file of a similar name in the mdv folder.
+You can scan down the code, but you do not need to study the detail here.

 ```c
 //abc converter v 1.2